whatsupcoders/Flutter-Interview-Questions/README.md

 * What is the difference between 'as','show' and 'hide' in an import statement?
 * What is the importance of TextEditingController?
 * why do we use "Reverse" property in Listview?
+* Difference between Modal and Persistent BottomSheet with an example?

 Title: Animation Interview Questions